vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - Fixed some Replication issues related to Character's movement.
 - Upgraded Project Compatibility to UE v4.25.
 - 3rdPersonGun now changes material accordingly to selected Weapon.
-- PhysicsActor now interact with JumpPad.
+- PhysicsActor now interact with JumpPad and Portals.
+- You can now Step Up on Characters.
 - <i>(...)</i><br>
 </details>
 <details>